Answers for Homebuyers & Homeowners Most asked Mortgage Questions

 Step 7: Close the Deal

-The final step is closing the deal.
-This is when you’ll sign all the necessary paperwork, pay closing costs, and get the keys to your new home.
+You’ll sign all the necessary paperwork, pay closing costs, and get the keys to your new home.
 Congratulations, you’re officially a homeowner!

 Watch on YouTube: Mortgage 101: A Step-by-step guide for First Time Buyers